 - The findings have previously been published elsewhere without proper crossreferencing, permission or justification (i.e. cases of redundant publication).

 In the case of occurrence documented violations of the aforementioned policies of BioImpacts, it is the BI’s right to apply the following sanctions:

 - BI keeps all the rights to retract the infringing published works at any time found based on the COPE guideline for retracting articles.

-- Prohibition against all the authors for any new submissions to BI for a minimum of 24 months.
+- A prohibition against all the authors for any new submissions to BI for a minimum of 24 months.

-- Prohibition against all the infringed authors from serving as a reviewer of acting as a member of the Editorial Board of BI for a minimum of 36 months.
+- A prohibition against all the infringed authors from serving as a reviewer of acting as a member of the Editorial Board of BI for a minimum of 36 months.

 - In cases of occurrence of violations found to be particularly ostensible, BI reserves the right to apply additional sanctions beyond the aforementioned actions.

 Click to see the "Editorial Policies" of the BioImpacts.

 Click to read a published paper in BioImpacts "Hurdles of publication: to authors to overcome" for general information on the publication process.